stlab/adobe-contract-checks/README.md

    variable so it can be tested.)

 4. Give your `struct` or `class` a `void check_invariant() const` method containing `ADOBE_INVARIANT` invocations.
-Invoke it just before returning from each public mutating friend or member function.
+Invoke it from each public mutating friend or member function, just before returning, and just before passing access to `*this` to any component outside the class.

 6. If a function throws exceptions or can otherwise report an error **to its caller**, don't call that a precondition violation.
 Instead,